scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 http://scalikejdbc.org/documentation/auto-macros.html

-If you go even further, by using scalikejdbc-syntax-support-macro;
+If you go even further, by using scalikejdbc-syntax-support-macro:

     libraryDendencies += "org.scalikejdbc" %% "scalikejdbc-syntax-support-macro" % "2.2.+"

-you can write yet more concisely with the `autoConstruct` method as below;
+you can write yet more concisely with the `autoConstruct` method as below:

     def extract(rs: WrappedResultSet, m: ResultName[Member]): Member = autoConstruct(rs, rn)